Snake-Edition/P32-FW/README.md

 ### Livestock to Stock

 Download Prusa's stock firmware [here](https://www.prusa3d.com/drivers/).
-The bootloader might not let you downgrade the firmware unless you explicitly give permission.
-Go to the Settings menu, scroll down to "FW Upgrade", and change the option to "On Restart Older" (this option is only available in Llama firmware).
+Press knob at printer startup to force-install the firmware or go to the Settings menu, scroll down to "FW Upgrade", and change the option to "On Restart Older" (this option is only available in Llama firmware).